Why I’m loosing my hair ?

 First of all, hair transplantation is the only effective and proven method to solve male alopecia.

-The pattern of male alopecia is a gradual loss of the quantity and decrease in the quality of the follicles.
-It is a hereditary disease that can be inherited from the mother or father.Normally, the implantation line recedes and there is a decrease and thinning of the crown.
+The pattern for male alopecia is a gradual loss in quantity and a decrease of the follicles’ quality.
+It is a hereditary disease that can be inherited from the mother or father.
+Usually, the implantation line recedes and there is a decrease and thinning of the crown.

 Androgenic alopecia is caused by the effects of the male hormone dihydrotestosterone (DHT: a derivative of testosterone) on the hair follicles of the genetically susceptible scalp, which are located in the front, upper and crown areas of the scalp.

 However, on the back and sides of the head, the hair follicles are immune to the effects of DHT and therefore the hair is programmed to grow throughout life.

 The Hamilton-Norwood scale (often abbreviated NW) classifies the states of male androgenic alopecia in seven levels (from I to VII).
 This classification was developed in 1951 by Dr. James Hamilton.

-However, hair loss is treatable, and currently the results are very favorable.
+However, hair loss is treatable, and currently the results are very favourable.
 According to your hair loss pattern, the doctor can recommend tailored treatment plans to suit your needs.
-These can include surgery by capillary grafts, medication or a combination of both techniques.
+These may include hair transplant surgery, medication, or a combination of both techniques.

 If the hair loss has stabilized for at least 6 months, the hair graft will be a recommended technique for you.

-A mega-session with more than 3000 grafts (3000 to 4000) grafts usually covers the anterior and superior areas of the scalp.
+A mega-session with more than 3 000 grafts (3 000 to 4 000 grafts) usually covers the anterior and superior areas of the scalp.
 To increase the density and to cover the crown and the back areas of the scalp, 2 or 3 sessions may be performed depending on the case.